 Our base in the Canary Islands is located on the island of Tenerife.
 With amazing views and waters teeming with megafauna, there are loads of hikes, as well as dormant and active volcanoes.
 The island itself is home to a variety of microclimates, such as cloud forests, jungles, deserts and tundra.

-A 3-minute walk from the marina of Puerto Colón, our base overlooks the ocean, has loads of nearby amenities and facilities, as well as many restaurants and bars.
+within easy travelling distance from the marina of Puerto Colón, our base overlooks the ocean, and has loads of nearby amenities and facilities, as well as many restaurants and bars.
 From the harbour visitors can board one of Tenerife’s famous whale and dolphin watching tours.
 We’re situated near the town of Costa Adeje, an area popular with tourists.
 There is also a large shopping mall called Siam about 20 minutes away.

 A GVI staff member will be at the airport to welcome you.
 From there, we’ll provide a transfer to the base.
 Transport is also provided for projec...